getcarina/getcarina.com/_best-practices/container-ecosystem-kubernetes.md

 that resemble linking, Kubernetes offers two modes of discovery: environmental variables and DNS.

-If a Kubernetes service exists, then Kubernetes has a backward compatible mannerism to create Docker-style link environment variables in the container; you can read more about this at [Docker best practices: container linking] (/docker-best-practices-container-linking/), but remember that we believe they’re implicit and hard to work with.
+If a Kubernetes service exists, then Kubernetes has a backward-compatible method to create Docker-style link environment variables in the container.
+You can read more about this at [Docker best practices: container linking] (/docker-best-practices-container-linking/), but remember that we believe they’re implicit and hard to work with.